 And prior to the passing of the 25th Amendment, there was another instance of the transfer of the presidential duties — though it was all conducted in a much less official way.

-So basically, it would be a completely unprecedented move for Trump to be actually removed from office because his behavior.
-Or, unpresidented.
-Whichever way you want to look at it.
+So basically, it would be a completely unprecedented move for Trump to be actually removed from office because of his behavior.

 Ironically, Trump apparently was not aware of the 25th Amendment until quite recently.

-Two sources told Vanity Fair that former chief strategist Steve Bannon had explain to the president that he shouldn't be nervous about impeachment, but rather the 25th Amendment.
+Two sources told Vanity Fair in October 2017 that former chief strategist Steve Bannon had to explain to the president that he shouldn't be nervous about impeachment, but rather the 25th Amendment.

 Trump reportedly responded: "What's that?"

-Other sources added that the president is “unstable,” “losing a step,” and “unraveling.”
-They complained that he is often in a bad mood and has a difficult time remaining focused.
+Throughout his term, sources have claimed the president is “unstable,” “losing a step,” and “unraveling,” adding that he’s often in a bad mood and has a difficult time remaining focused.

-Hmmm.
-The likelihood of Pence — or any Republican in government — declaring Trump "disabled" seems like a stretch at best.
-But 2017 has been a strange, strange, surprising time, so never say never.
+The likelihood of Pence — or any Republican in government — declaring Trump "disabled" seems like a stretch at best, but in light of recent events, it’s not impossible.